Mattias16-beep/web3-depin-hub/README.md

-# web3-depin-hub
+# web3-depin-hub 🌐

-A comprehensive guide to farming Web3 DePIN projects and setting up extensions/nodes on Linux.
+Welcome to **web3-depin-hub**, your go-to resource for setting up Web3 nodes, farming airdrops, and managing DePIN projects on Linux.

+Whether you’re a beginner or an experienced Web3 enthusiast, this repository will guide you through the steps needed to participate in the exciting world of DePIN.